n2singh/cse15l-lab-reports/Lab-Report-2/Lab2Report.md

 ---
 When ran with `Server.java`, `StringServer.java` creates an online server that is able to store and display strings.
 Inputting specific paths allows strings to be added and displayed on the site.
-- Here is two screenshots using `/add-message`
+Here is two screenshots using `/add-message`

-- Which methods in your code are called?
+Which methods in your code are called?
+- a
-- What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+- a
-- How do the values of any relevant fields of the class change from this specific request?
+How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
+- a

 - Which methods in your code are called?
 - What are the relevant arguments to those methods, and the values of any relevant fields of the class?